dirakx1/ai/SupervisedUnsupervisedLearning.md

 * y (output or targets)

 #### Underfit / overfit
 * problems with algoritms. that dont generalize well
+* To avoid there are many techniques like having more data, selecting fetures or inputs.
+* Regularization of inputs: make w3 .. wn polinomials small

 ## Unsupervised learning
 * find pattern on not labeled data